Effective October 20, 2017

 - Submit assurances regarding animal use to sponsor upon confirmation of grant/protocol congruence.

 - Accept an award only upon verification of grant/protocol congruence.

 Any live, vertebrate animal used or intended for use in research experimentation, testing, training, investigation, or related purposes.

 Grant or contract within the meaning of Executive Order 34.

 Has the meaning of a GC1 within the meaning of Executive Order 34.

 Confirmation from OAW of congruence between the proposal and the cited IACUC protocol(s) that can be provided to the sponsor, OSP, and/or GCA to release funding.

 An Institutional Animal Care and Use Committee properly constituted in accordance with all Federal requirements under authority of the Animal Welfare Act 7 USC s2131 et seq pursuant to the Health Research Extension Act of 1985, Public Law 99-158.

 Notice from the IACUC that proposed animal use activity is authorized.

-The UW Office of Animal Welfare, the administrative unit at UW under the control of the Executive Director for Health Sciences Administration responsible for operations of the UW IACUC within the meaning of Executive Order 53 and APS 12.04.
+The UW Office of Animal Welfare, the administrative unit at UW under the control of the Executive Director for Health Sciences Administration responsible for operations of the UW IACUC within the meaning of Executive Order 53.